How to get quotes from appeared-on-Oprah experts.

 Some websites allow you to send a brief write-up about your article and the kind of experts you’re looking for to a list of experts and PR professionals.
 Those that match the description can contact you directly, which is a pretty handy way of getting the perfect source to find you.
 Profnet.com and HARO are two excellent resources.
 The biggest advantage of this method is that since experts are the ones responding, you won’t be wasting your time hunting down leads who may not be interested in talking to you.

 3. Hit the bookstores

-Find the authors and publishers of the latest books related to your subject by visiting your local bookstore or Amazon.com.
+Find the authors and publishers of the latest books related to your subject by visiting your local bookstore or Amazon.
 You can find contact details of the author or the publisher online and send them a request for interviews.
-Since authors are constantly looking for publicity, especially for their new books, they’ll be happy to help you out.
+Since authors are constantly looking for publicity, especially for their new books, most will be happy to speak with you.
 If there were ratings for “perfect source” material, experts with name recognition who are great at succinct quotes would score pretty highly, so track those authors down.

 4. Make time for public relations

-They can be your best friends, or your worst nightmare, but PR reps serve a very important purpose when it comes to connecting you to quotable, media-savvy professionals.
-Do remember, though, that the bigger your publication, the more likely they are to respond to you.
+They can be your best friends, or your worst nightmare, but PR reps serve a very important purpose in connecting you to quotable, media-savvy professionals.
+Remember, though, that the bigger the publication you’re writing for, the more likely they are to respond to you.

 5. Be a collector

 Companies often send out press releases regarding company changes, product launches and important events; authors announce their new books; and professionals looking for publicity regularly offer tips and new ideas.
 You’ll find contact information for all these people on every press release and they’re typically very responsive to interview requests.